trufflesuite/ganache/src/packages/ganache/README.md

 Listening on 127.0.0.1:8545
 ```

-To install Ganache alpha into an npm project, run:
+To install Ganache beta into an npm project, run:

 ```console
 $ npm install ganache